 General Motors aired a Super Bowl ad on Feb.
 7 that it hopes will start closing the chapter on one of America’s great industrial eras powered by petroleum, and jump-start another powered by electrons.

-In the spot, comedian Will Farrell sets out for Norway, furious that the Scandinavian nation is thrashing the US in the electric vehicle race.
+In the spot, comedian Will Ferrell sets out for Norway, furious that the Scandinavian nation is thrashing the US in the electric vehicle race.
 The Nordics are buying more EVs, 54% of all new sales, than anyone else in the world.
-Farrell rounds up a posse (fellow comedians Awkwafina and Kenan Thompson), and jumps into one of GM’s upcoming electric vehicles to scare the Scandinavian country straight about who will win this EV race.
+Ferrell rounds up a posse (fellow comedians Awkwafina and Kenan Thompson), and jumps into one of GM’s upcoming electric vehicles to scare the Scandinavian country straight about who will win this EV race.

 Two things are notable in the ad.
 The first is that GM avoids naming its only EV on the market, the Chevy Bolt hatchback, of which it sold about 20,000 last year.
 Instead, it promoted its battery system, the “Ultium” drivetrain that will serve as the foundation for the 30 EVs it plans to launch around the world by 2025.
-The second is that Will Farrell is driving an electric cream-colored crossover SUV, one of vehicle categories now outpacing cars like the Bolt.
+The second is that Will Ferrell is driving an electric cream-colored crossover SUV, one of vehicle categories now outpacing cars like the Bolt.

 Both reveal the biggest trends in the US auto market.